» print this page!

 ONKI screenshot

 The core component of the ONKI service is its Ontology Library Server ONKI.
-It constitutes an important component of the Finnish semantic web infrastructure developed in the FinnONTO projects.
+It constitutes an important component of the Finnish semantic web infrastructure developed in the FinnONTO project.

 There are three versions of the ONKI server available: